awsdocs/aws-organizations-docs/doc_source/orgs_manage_policies_scp-strategies.md

 }
 ```

-This policy enables account administrators to delegate permissions for any service or action until you create and attach an SCP that denies some access\.
+This policy enables account administrators to delegate permissions for any service or operation until you create and attach an SCP that denies some access\.
 You can attach an SCP that explicitly prohibits actions that you don't want users and roles in certain accounts to perform\.

 Such a policy might look like the following example, which prevents users in the affected accounts from performing any actions for the Amazon DynamoDB service\.
 The organization administrator can detach the `FullAWSAccess` policy and attach this one instead\.
 This SCP still allows all other services and their actions\.